ShenCiao/Ciallo/README.md

 Ciallo began with a clownish plan.
 Shen thought he could turn himself into a GPT model which can write thousands of lines of code per day, several months later, he would get a medium-large paint program that can produce serious 2D content.
 But it quickly turns out the actual pace is two orders of magnitude slower than the initial plan.

-Now this project has accumulated too many historical engineering issues.
+Now this project has accumulated too many historical engineering issues and mistakes.
 A major rework is necessary for further development.
 However, it cannot be handled by Shen since his inexperience in large project management (he graduated in Psychology).

+If this project get enough concerns by computer graphics community or someone is willing to sponsor, Shen will make a series of tutorial videos about the stroke rendering.

 You may have already found several novel features that we never mentioned in Ciallo's research paper.
 They might be published in the future.